Boohwal: Formation and the 1980s

 Kim Tae-won changed the name of the group from "The End" to "부활" ("Boohwal") in ‘86 following the departure of the vocalist Kim Jong Seo (김종서).
 They led the heavy metal boom in the 80s along with other bands such as Baekdoosan (백두산), Sinawe (시나위), H2O, and Black Hole (블랙홀).
 Boohwal, Baekdoosan, and Sinawe were called the ‘Big 3’ by the media as they were all led by talented guitarists (Boohwal – Kim Tae Won, Baekdoosan – Kim Do Kyun 김도균, Sinawe – Shin Dae Chul 신대철), had unique talented vocalists and all aimed to create heavy metal music.
 However, unlike bands like Sinawe, they have been concentrating more on Korean-style melodic rock ballads, especially after their 3rd album.

 After receiving high praises in the underground music scene for their music, they became instantly popular once they released their first major album.
 The album featured the most popular vocalist to come out of Boohwal, Lee Seung-Cheol (이승철).
 The title song, "희야" (Heeya) became an instant hit.
-Kim Tae Won produced bell ringing sounds with his guitar for that song and many aspiring guitarists tried to mimick it.
+Kim Tae Won produced bell ringing sounds with his guitar for that song and a number of aspiring guitarists tried to mimick it.
 The 2nd album, also with Lee Seung Chul, was also a big success.
-Their success was a result of many aspects, including Kim Tae Won's ability to write beautiful songs ranging from rock to ballad, Lee Seung Chul's ability to sing, and Boohwal's overall talent for music.
+Their success was a result of multiple aspects, including Kim Tae Won's ability to write beautiful songs ranging from rock to ballad, Lee Seung Chul's ability to sing, and Boohwal's overall talent for music.
 However, Lee Seung Chul and Kim Tae Won went their separate ways in 1988.
-Kim Tae Won worked on many side projects until getting the band together for their 3rd album.
+Kim Tae Won worked on a number of side projects until getting the band together for their 3rd album.